AmanNegi/FreshNest/CODE_OF_CONDUCT.md

 We welcome questions and encourage our community to help each other.
 If you don't know something, don't be afraid to ask.
 Once you find the answer, document it in the first place you looked.

 ## Enforcement
-Agro Millers is committed to upholding this code of conduct.
+AgroMillets is committed to upholding this code of conduct.
 We expect everyone to adhere to these guidelines.
 We reserve the right to take appropriate action, including but not limited to:

 - Warning the offender and reminding them of our code of conduct
 - Asking the offender to leave the project or event immediately